Within A Cubic Unit Cell Sketch The Following Directions

 Direction [110]

 This direction runs diagonally across the face of the cube.
-Start at (0,0,0) and move one unit along the a-axis and one unit along the b-axis, ending at (1,1,0).
+Now, start at (0,0,0) and move one unit along the a-axis and one unit along the b-axis, ending at (1,1,0).
 The line will lie on the bottom face of the cube, cutting diagonally from the back-left corner to the front-right corner.

 Direction [111]